-Medicare (the Centers for Medicare & Medicaid Services) must approve CareAdvantage Preferred each year.
+Medicare (the Centers for Medicare & Medicaid Services) must approve CarePartners of Connecticut CareAdvantage Preferred each year.
 You can continue to get Medicare coverage as a member of our plan as long as we choose to continue to offer the plan and Medicare renews its approval of the plan.